 - Crouse Hospital, 736 Irving Avenue, General assistance 315-470-7111 / Emergency Room 315-470-7411

 - Upstate Hospital, 750 E. Adams Street, General assistance 315-464-5540 /Emergency Room 315-464-5611

 - St. Joseph's Hospital, 301 Prospect Avenue, General assistance 315-448-5111/ Emergency Room 315-448-5101

-Note: these outside options do not provide any information to the campus.
+Note: These outside options do not provide any information to the College.
 Crisis services offices will generally maintain confidentiality unless you request disclosure and sign a consent or waiver form.
-More information on an agency’s policies on confidentiality may be obtained directly from the agency.)
+More information on an agency’s policies on confidentiality may be obtained directly from the agency.

 Note that even individuals who can typically maintain confidentiality are subject to exceptions under the law, including when an individual is a threat to him or herself or others and the mandatory reporting of child abuse.